Clever/flarebot/README.md

 In #flare-4242, @flarebot will:
 * set the topic
-* post a link to the JIRA ticket it created
+* post a link to the JIRA ticket it created, assigning the reporter.
 * post a link to the Facts Google Doc it created
+* post a link to the Flare Resources page.

 ## Future Features (Maybe)

 In the specific channel:

 ```
-@flarebot: incident lead is @z
+@flarebot: I am incident lead
 OK, got that

 @flarebot: comms lead is @ben